- Call 2-1-1

-At Maui Memorial Medical Center, we have restricted public entrances to only the main lobby and the Emergency Room entrance (for ER patients only).
-We have set up tents outside of the ER and the main lobby as temporary waiting areas for visitors.
-Additional screening tents are outside of the ER for rapid assessment of patients prior to entering the ER.
-The gift shop is also closed until further notice.
+At Maui Memorial Medical Center, we have restricted public entrances to only the main lobby and the entrance located near the Pacific Cancer Institute.
+Emergency Room patients are provided a rapid assessment in the screening tent located directly outside the ER prior to being allowed to enter the ER.
+The cafeteria is open to employees only and the gift shop is closed until further notice.

 COVID-19: How You Can Help

 We have seen a tremendous outpouring of support in the community.
 We are humbled by the generosity of individuals, nonprofits, and others who are reaching out to offer their support.

 We are working with the Maui Health Foundation to accept Personal Protective Equipment (PPE) donations from the community.